Confusion reigns in Northland on alert levels and borders - NZ Herald

 "It's extremely confusing and I am seeking clarification from the central government because as far as I am concerned, the community needs to know what's happening."

-Citing an example, Smith said he was in the dark as were people in Kaipara as to whether students living in Kaiwaka who attended Otamatea College would be allowed to attend school today.
+Citing an example, Smith said he and other people in Kaipara were in the dark as to whether students living in Kaiwaka who attended Otamatea College in Maungaturoto would be allowed to attend school today.

 Read More